ShinKage/nvim-idris2/README.md

   The plugin will then be able to access the source and open the source files on the fly.

 ### Install
-You can install with any plugin manager with the repository url and a post-hook.
+You can install it with any plugin manager with the repository url.
 Example for vim-plug:
 ```
-Plug 'ShinKage/nvim-idris2', {'do': 'make build'}
+Plug 'ShinKage/nvim-idris2'
 ```

+The plugin is pulled pre-compiled, if you want to compile it manually you can just execute a `make build` in the compiler directory.

 ### Configuration
 Keybindings can be customized by setting global options: